schwaberdoodles/chef-cookbooks/ucs-pxe/README.md

 Requirements
 ============

-The PXE appliance is currently tested on Ubuntu 12.04.1 LTS.
+The PXE appliance is currently tested on Ubuntu 12.04.1 LTS with at least 20G of disk space.
 Other platform OSs as well as target OS's will be supported in the future.

 Supported Targest OS Environments: